 To analyze the smoothness of MLCA subdivision on hexahedral meshes, we first consider the effect of topological subdivision on a hexahedral mesh.
 Repeated subdivision of a single hexahedron produces a tensor product volume mesh on the interior of the hexahedra.
-This tensor product structures extends across the faces of the hexahedra to face adjacent hexahedra.
-Since MLCA subdivision reproduces the subdivision rule for tri-cubic B-splines on tensor product meshes, the limiting volumes are C2 on both the interiors of the hexahedra and the interiors of their faces.
+This tensor product structure extends uniformly across the faces of the hexahedra to face adjacent hexahedra.
+Since MLCA subdivision reproduces the subdivision rule for tri-cubic B-splines on tensor product meshes, the limiting volumes are $C^2$ on both the interiors of the hexahedra and the interiors of their faces.

-For n hexahedra sharing a common edge, repeated topological subdivision yields a volume mesh whose topology is the tensor product of uniform quad mesh surrounding an extraordinary vertex of a valence n extraordinary point and a curve mesh.
-Figure 12 shows local examples of such meshes for n = 3 and n = 5.
+For n hexahedra sharing a common edge, repeated topological subdivision yields a volume mesh whose topology is the tensor product of a uniform quad mesh surrounding an extraordinary vertex of a valence n extraordinary point and a curve mesh.
+Figure 14 shows local examples of such meshes for n = 3 and n = 5.
 Using equation 2, one can verify that the subdivision rules produced by MLCA along this "extraordinary" edge are the tensor product of the bivariate MLCA rule for a valence n vertex and the univariate rule for cubic B-splines.
-Since these rules deliver C^1 surfaces and C^2 curves respectively, the tensor product rules produces C^1 volumes.
+Since these rules deliver C surfaces and C curves respectively, the tensor product rules produces C volumes.
 Note that volume scheme of Joy and MacCracken does not have this tensor product property.
 As a result, analyzing the smoothness of Joy and MacCracken scheme along extraordinary edges appears to be impossible with current analysis techniques.

 All that remains is to analyze the smoothness of MLCA subdivision at extraordinary vertices of the original mesh.
-Given a vertex v of the original hexahedral mesh, repeated topological subdivision produces an infinite topological mesh T that is invariant under topological subdivision and whose structure is determined by ring[v].
-As in the 2D case, the spectral structure of the subdivision matrix S associated with T governs the behavior of the subdivision scheme at v.
-In particular, a similar set of conditions on the eigenvalues and eigenvectors of S is sufficient to show that the scheme is smooth at v.
+Given a vertex v of the original hexahedral mesh, repeated topological subdivision produces an infinite topological mesh T that is invariant under topological subdivision and whose structure is determined by ring [v].
+The spectral structure of the subdivision matrix S associated with this mesh T governs the behavior of the subdivision scheme at v.
+As in the 2D case, our approach is to construct the natural parameterization at v induced by the subdominant eigenvalues of S, i.e. the characteristic map $\psi$ .
+Now, the smoothness of the subdivision scheme will be measured in terms of the order of continuity of the limit volumes based on this parameterization $\psi$ .
+For volume meshes in 4D, C continuity of the scheme with respect to this parameterization implies that the 3D mesh is a C manifold at the extraordinary vertex v.
+For volume meshes in 3D, C continuity implies that freeform deformations based on this scheme are locally smooth.

+Given the 3D subdivision matrix S defined by MLCA subdivision at an extraordinary vertex v, conditions on the eigenvalues and eigenvectors of S analogous to those of the 2D case [13] are sufficient to show that the scheme is smooth at v.
 These conditions can be summarized as follows:

-- 1. Let the eigenvalues λ_1 of S be indexed in order of decreasing magnitude.
-These eigenvalues must satisfies $1 = \lambda_0 > \lambda_1 \ge \lambda_2 \ge \lambda_3 > \lambda_4 \dots$ - 2.
-Let z_1 , z_2 and z_3 be the (infinite) eigenvectors associated with eigenvalues λ_1 , λ_2 and λ_3 , respectively.
-The characteristic map ψ defined as the limit of the subdivision process on $\{T, \{z_1, z_2, z_3\}^T\}$ must be regular.
+1. Let the eigenvalues $\lambda_1$ of S be indexed in order of decreasing magnitude.
+These eigenvalues satisfy 1 == $\lambda_0 > \lambda_1 \ge \lambda_2 \ge \lambda_3 > \lambda_4 \dots$

+2. Let $z_1$ , $z_2$ and $z_3$ be the (infinite) eigenvectors associated with eigenvalues $\lambda_1$ , $\lambda_2$ and $\lambda_3$ , respectively.
+The characteristic map $\psi$ defined as the limit of the subdivision process on $\{T, \{z_1, z_2, z_3\}^T\}$ is regular.